Treatment for Heroin Overdose

 Heroin is a very powerful street drug, derived from the poppy plant.
 Heroin users can snort or inhale the drug, but it is most commonly injected straight into the bloodstream.
 When heroin is injected, the drug is immediately taken up into the brain.
 This method bypasses the body’s natural filtration system, leaving it unable to protect itself against overdose.

-Heroin purity and concentration can vary by seller and producer, which make it difficult for the user to know when they’ve had too much.
-Street heroin is often mixed with fillers, or adulterants, and the buyer rarely knows what toxins are in the drug they inject.
+Heroin purity and concentration can vary by seller and producer, which makes it difficult for the user to know when they’ve had too much.
+Street heroin is often mixed with fillers or adulterants, and the buyer rarely knows what toxins are in the drug they inject.
 For all these reasons and because heroin addicts quickly begin to crave and use more and more of their drug, heroin overdose is a very real risk for anyone using this substance.
 Anyone who suspects they or someone else has overdosed on heroin should seek immediate medical help.

 Heroin Abuse Treatment